 Eczema lesions, also called atopic dermatitis, can be itchy and uncomfortable.
 Scratching eczema is a common behavior, but it may lead to changes in the skin’s appearance and texture.

 Eczema can cause two types of skin pigment changes: hypopigmentation and hyperpigmentation.
 Hypopigmentation is a loss of pigment or color, usually presenting in patches that are lighter than a person’s skin tone.
-Hyperpigmentation refers to patches of skin that become darker than the skin surrounding them.
+Hyperpigmentation, an increase in color, occurs when patches of skin become darker than the surrounding skin.

-People with eczema can find the change in skin appearance distressing, and it can affect their quality of life.
-Even after treatment for eczema, the skin may not return to its previous color.
+People with eczema may find these changes in their skin’s appearance distressing, and the condition may affect their quality of life.
+Even after a person receives treatment for eczema, the skin may not return to its previous color.

 During an eczema flare-up, the body releases cytokines.
 In an effort to protect the body, they cause inflammation.